weaveworks-guides/weave-net-legacy/guides-homepage.md

 <!-- NEXT CELL -->

 <h3>Test Drive Weave</h3>
-<p>These scenarios run entirely in your browser, but allow you to remotely control real servers dedicated to your test drive.
+<p>These "Test Drive" scenarios run entirely in your browser, but allow you to remotely control real servers dedicated to you for the duration of the test drive.
 You don't have to download anything.
 Learn about Weave by trying a scenario!</p>

 <img src="katas.png" />

-<p>Note: All of these examples use Kubernetes, but Weave Cloud and most Weave open source projects work with other container orchestrators too.
+<p>**Note:** These these examples use Kubernetes, but Weave Cloud and most of the Weave open source projects work with other container orchestrators too.
 See the tags on the left to see guides for DC/OS, ECS, Docker Swarm and more.</p>

 <!--
 <section id="course-pathway" class="weave color-bar-layout">